A Directors’ Resolution for Bank Account Opening is a resolution required to be passed by the directors of a company to open a company bank account.

-If you choose to have a meeting of the board of directors to pass this resolution, it is necessary to record the minutes of this meeting.
-You will therefore need a Board Minutes for Bank Account Opening.
-Alternatively, the board resolution can be passed by way of a written resolution using a Board Resolution for Bank Account Opening.
+- if a meeting of the board of directors to pass this resolution is chosen, it is necessary to record the minutes of this meeting and therefore a Board Minutes for Bank Account Opening is required; or

 - if the board resolution can be passed by way of a written resolution, a Board Resolution for Bank Account Opening may be used.

 - Details of the meeting (if using Board Minutes);

 - Name of the bank where the account is being opened;